emmet-horgan/emmet-horgan.github.io/content/posts/2025/dft-from-cft.md

 $$X(f) = \sum_{n=-\infty}^{+\infty} T\cdot x(nT) e^{-j 2\pi f nT}$$

 The problem here is that the sampling time \(T\) is going to quickly become annoying to deal with.
 Its essentially just scaling the resultant output and normalizes the effective frequency of the complex exponentials.
-We could in fact just remove the redundant scaling factor and instead would in terms of normalized frequency,
+We could in fact just remove the redundant scaling factor.
-$$ f_N = fT = \frac{f}{f_s}$$

 This means that our resultant values at the output of this discrete transform will be a different unit to the continuous time Fourier transform and will be off by a constant factor equal to the sampling time.
 This is fine as long we understand what we have done.
 We can now define a new transform, the Discrete Time Fourier Transform as,